Sureniology/DanielMoraite.github.io/docs/eo-learn.md

 Today, I would like to introduce you to an upcoming amazing library: eo-learn.

-eo-learn not only makes extraction of valuable information from satellite imagery easy, is has as well a very high goal: to democratise Earth observation big data.
+`eo-learn` not only makes extraction of valuable information from satellite imagery easy, is has as well a very high goal: to democratise Earth observation big data.
 It started as a response to the availability of open Earth observation (EO) data through the Copernicus and Landsat programs.
 And to quote:
-- is a collection of open source Python packages that have been developed to seamlessly access and process spatio-temporal image sequences acquired by any satellite fleet in a timely and automatic manner.
+> is a collection of open source Python packages that have been developed to seamlessly access and process spatio-temporal image sequences acquired by any satellite fleet in a timely and automatic manner.
-- eo-learn library acts as a bridge between Earth observation/Remote sensing field and Python ecosystem for data science and machine learning.
+> eo-learn library acts as a bridge between Earth observation/Remote sensing field and Python ecosystem for data science and machine learning.

 -------------------
 In this post will have a look at the basics of using eo-learn and give it a go to downloading, saving and visualizing EO imaging data(RGB, NDVI, Scene Classification masks, digital elevation).

 ### Setup
    - install Sentinel Hub
    - install eo-learn
-    - would recommend copying the github repository on your drive (please find bellow, under resources, the links for the above)
+(please find bellow, under resources, the links for the above)

 #### Data Extraction

-You'll find details of how to get your area of interest AOI coordinates in my previous: [Satellite Imagery Analysis with Python I](https://danielmoraite.github.io/docs/satellite1.html) post.
-Just make sure you select from the menu: 'meta', respectively 'add bboxes'.
+You'll find details of how to get your area of interest `AOI` coordinates in my previous: [Satellite Imagery Analysis with Python I](https://danielmoraite.github.io/docs/satellite1.html) post.
+Just make sure you select from the menu: `meta`, respectively `add bboxes`.

 Define ROI BBOX and time interval
 I have picked an area around my home town, a beautiful agricultural area around Danube River.